B I O G R A P H Y

 About

-She is the co-founder of the Aurora Percussion Duo and world-folk collective Kabantu.
-Both groups have won the £10,000 Royal Over-Seas League Competition and tour prolifically; from the Queen Elizabeth Hall (Southbank Centre), Beijing's Forbidden Concert Hall, the BBC Proms Royal at the Royal Albert Hall and Luxembourg Philharmonie to Orkney, Cambridge, Shetland, Warwick and Shrewsbury Folk Festivals.
+Delia is the co-founder of the Aurora Percussion Duo and the world-folk collective Kabantu.
+Both groups have won the £10,000 Royal Over-Seas League Competition and have toured prolifically; from TedX Manchester and TedX Gateshead to the Queen Elizabeth Hall (Southbank Centre), Beijing's Forbidden Concert Hall, the BBC Proms at the Royal Albert Hall, Lucerne Festival, Luxembourg Philharmonie and Orkney, Cambridge, Shetland, Warwick, Broadstairs and Shrewsbury Folk Festivals.